sjara/jarapubs/2022paspeech/README.md

 ## Indices:
 These are additional columns calculated for a selected set of cells:

-- *VOT selectivity index*: A-B/A+B, where A is the average firing rate during the stimulus for the VOT stimulus that evokes the highest FR of the 4 VOT levels (and FT is constant at either max or min), and B is the average firing rate during the stimulus for the VOT stimulus that evokes the lowest FR of the 4 VOT levels (and FT is constant at either max or min)
+- *VOT selectivity index*: A-B/A+B, where A is the average firing rate during the stimulus for the VOT stimulus that evokes the highest FR of the 4 VOT levels (and FT is constant at either max or min), and B is the average firing rate during the stimulus for the VOT stimulus that evokes the lowest FR of the 4 VOT levels (and FT is constant at either max or min).
-- *FT selectivity index*: Same as above, but for FT
+- *FT selectivity index*: Same as above, but for FT.

 # Generate files
 - `generate_psycurve_cohortAverages.py` : This generates a population average psychometric stored in `data_cohort_average_psycurves.npz`
 - `generate_psycurve_exampleMouse.py` :  This generates a psychometric for a single example mouse, stored in `data_example_mice_psycurves.npz`
-- `generate_selectivity_indices.py`: This generates FT and VOT selectivity indices for each cell, stored in `data_selectivity_indices.npz`
 - `generate_shuffle_speech_trials.py`: This generates shuffled FT and VOT selectivity index distributions for each cell, also saves shuffled min/max firing rate for each cell, stored in `data_shuffledSIs.npz`
+- `generate_selectivity_indices.py`: This generates FT and VOT selectivity indices for each cell, calculates which FT/VOT condition to use for each cell,  loads `data_shuffledSIs.npz` and uses to calculate pvals for FT/VOIT selectivity, calculates AC quadrants, stored in `data_selectivity_indices.npz`.

 # Figures
-All figures require access to the databases, the clustered ephys data, and the behavior data.
+- Figure 1 requires access to `generate_psycurve_cohortAverages.py`, `generate_psycurve_exampleMouse.py` (created by `data_cohort_average_psycurves.npz` and `data_example_mice_psycurves.npz`, respectively) and sound files from `jarahub:/data/jarasounds/ft_vot_8x_20220115/`.
+- Figures 2-5 require access to the `data_selectivity_indices.npz` (file created by generate_selectivity_indices.py).
+- Figure 3 additionally requires access to the full database (`fulldb_speech_tuning.h5`) and to the spike-sorted ephys data (found in folders on jarastore `jarastore:/data/neuropixels/ANIMALNAME/multisession_DATE_DEPTH_processed/`), and un-concatenated using `jaratoolbox/scripts/neuropix_split_multisession.py`.
+- Cartoons are added to figures 1, 2, 4 and 5 using `add_cartoons.py`.

 ## Figure 1 (Mice can discriminate speech sounds)
 Created by `figure_behavior.py`.